zeropingheroes/lancache-autofill/README.md

 `./lancache-autofill steam:update-app-list`

-Search for the apps you wish to download:
+Search for the apps you wish to download to find their app ID:

 `./lancache-autofill steam:search-apps "team fortress 2"`

 	440     Team Fortress 2
 	[...]

-Queue the app for download:
+Queue the app for download by ID:

 `./lancache-autofill steam:queue-app 440`

-Start downloading:
+Start downloading items in the download queue:

 `./lancache-autofill steam:start-downloading`